 “A strong national network of community foundations is good for communities.
 Community foundations can be a constant source of good new ideas, local expertise, and financial support for local programs, if they have the capacity […]

-In September 1982, the Charles Stewart Mott Foundation made the first of four grants to the Council on Foundations to provide technical assistance to smaller, new or revitalizing community foundations.
-By providing direct assistance, the Mott Foundation […]
+Growth Factors in Community Foundation Development details critical pieces of effective philanthropy.
+In September 1982, the Charles Stewart Mott Foundation made the first of four grants to the Council on Foundations to provide technical assistance to […]

 Philanthropy has much to offer in contributing to progress in areas where it’s committed.
 Making progress in “racial equity” or “social justice” is possible, but difficult.
 An Effective Communities Project team visited 71 foundations and […]